mtrobregado/TI-CC3220SF-IOT-Humidifier/README.md

 1. Need to install CC3220SF SDK v1.60 to c:/ti.

-TI MSP430FR5969 Launchpad was used to drive the Neopixel ring 16 RGB Lights using the WS2811 Library used for from https://github.com/ILAMtitan/WS2811Driver
+TI MSP430FR5969 Launchpad was used to drive the Neopixel ring 16 RGB Lights using ILAMtitan WS2811 Library "https://github.com/ILAMtitan/WS2811Driver".